Snugug/Aura/README.md

 # Aura

-A Typography based responsive framework for Sass+Compass powered by Susy and Modular Scale.
+Aura is a responsive framework for Sass+Compass powered by Susy and Modular Scale.
 This extension requires Sass 3.2 (or the most up-to-date beta if Sass 3.2 isn't out).